-The County significant sums from the building and maintenance, RTC, and capital improvements funds over the last several years.
-No money was spent from the Future reserve Fund in the last 11 years.
-Over the last 3 years, significant expenditures were made for building operations and maintenance, and regional transportation commission.
-Figure 4-9 shows county expenditures and the expenditure trend for the years 1999 - 2014.
+The County reduced building and maintenance, RTC, and capital improvements funds over the last several years.
+No money was spent from the Future Reserve Fund in the last 14 years.

+Over the last 3 years, limited expenditures were made for building operations and maintenance, and regional transportation commission.
+Figure 4-9 shows county expenditures and the expenditure trend for the years 1999 - 2017.

-Figure 4-10 shows General Fund expenditures from 1999 to 2014.
+Figure 4-10 shows General Fund expenditures from 1999 to 2017.
 Although government expenditures have increased in recent years, the total amount spent for general government functions such as public safety and administration has not experienced the same level of increases (Figure 4-11) suggesting that many of the expenditures are being made for non-recurring items such as capital improvements.
 During periods of economic slowdowns primarily in the mining sector when large swings in revenues occur, Eureka County reduces expenditures in non-recurring and capital spending accounts.